 Tarte Normande recipe: Easy and delicious.
 Yummy apples baked in a flaky crust and topped with custard.
 Sprinkle with cinnamon and sugar the last few minutes.

-- 3 apples (Crispin or Golden Delicious)
+- 3 apples (Crispin, Golden Delicious or Granny Smith)

 - 2 eggs

 - 1/4 cup sour cream

 - 2 tsp vanilla